DevoLearn/Education/JOSS/Manuscript.md

   <IMG SRC="https://github.com/DevoLearn/Education/blob/master/DevoLearn%20Umbrella.png">
 </P>
 **Figure 2.** Schematic of the DevoLearn Umbrella, which includes the DevoLearn standalone program and the DevoLearn framework.

 The DevoLearn pre-trained model is also a part of the [DevoLearn Github organization](https://github.com/devolearn), which serves as a comprehensive open-source research and educational resource.
 DevoLearn not only features the DevoLearn pre-trained model, but also provides users with Data Science tutorials, web-based applications that offer other Deep Learning and Machine Learning tools for cell segmentation, and other educational resources.
+We invite new collaborators to join us on a continual basis in maintaining and expanding the capabilities of ther DevoLearn organization.

 # Acknowledgements
 We would like to thank the OpenWorm Foundation, the International Neuroinformatics Coordinating Facility (INCF), and Google Summer of Code for their financial and institutional support.
 Gratitude also goes to the DevoWorm group for their expertise and feedback.

 # References
 [1] Cao, J., Guan, G., Wong, M-K., Chan, L-Y., Tang, C., Zhao, Z., and Yan, H. (2019).
 Establishment of morphological atlas of _Caenorhabditis elegans_ embryo with cellular resolution using deep-learning-based 4D segmentation. _bioRxiv_, doi:10.1101/797688.

 [2] Cao, J., Wong, M-K., Zhao, Z., and Yan, H. (2019).
 3DMMS: robust 3D Membrane Morphological Segmentation of _C. elegans_ embryo. _BMC Bioinformatics_, 20, 176.

 [3] Chen, L., Hang Chan, L.L., Zhao, Z., and Yan, H. (2013).
 A novel cell nuclei segmentation method for 3D _C. elegans_ embryonic time-lapse images. _BMC Bioinformatics_, 14, 328.

 [4] Ulman, V. et.al (2017).
 An objective comparison of cell-tracking algorithms. _Nature Methods_, 14(12), 1141–1152.

 [5] Alicea, B. et.al (2019).
 Pre-trained Machine Learning Models for Developmental Biology. _The Node blog_, October 29. https://thenode.biologists.com/pre-trained-machine-learning-models-for-developmental-biology/uncategorized/

 [6] Alicea, B. and Gordon R. (2018).
 Cell Differentiation Processes as Spatial Networks: identifying four-dimensional structure in embryogenesis. _BioSystems_, 173, 235-246.

 [7] Goodfellow, I.J., Pouget-Abadie, J., Mirza, M., Xu, B., Warde-Farley, D., Ozair, S., Courville, A., and Bengio, Y. (2014).
 Generative Adversarial Networks. _arXiv_, 1406.2661.

 [8] Harris, C.R.
 (2020).
 Array programming with NumPy. _Nature_, 585, 357-362.

 [9] Virtanen, P. et.al (2020).
 SciPy 1.0: Fundamental Algorithms for Scientific Computing in Python. _Nature Methods_, 17, 261-272.